theoperatore/triangulate/README.md

 ### Tracking a new hawk

-When the time comes to say "good-bye" to the current hawky and "hello" to the next, hit the "New" button on the main menu at the bottom of the screen.
+When the time comes to say "good-bye" to the current hawky and "hello" to the next, hit the "New" button on the main menu at the bottom right of the screen.

 The modes menu will pop up allowing you to hit the button, "Track a new Hawk".
 This will reinitialize the app and clear all marks displayed.